benignware-legacy/jquery-touchclick/README.md

 jquery-touchclick
 =================

-JQuery-Plugin triggers click-listeners on touch-events in order to remove delay
+JQuery-Plugin that triggers click on touch-events in order to remove delay

 Features
 --------
 * Generic approach
-* No custom events or other hacks needed
+* No custom events needed
 * Accounts for scrolling gestures

 Example